-For 3 years in a row, Paphos hosted Street Art Square Festival in preparation and in 2017 as a part of the ECoC program.
+For three years in a row, Paphos hosted Street Art Square Festival in preparation and in 2017 as a part of the ECoC program.
 Many renown international artists participated and left stunning murals around the city.
-The monotonous and somewhat rundown walls were reborn thanks to vibrant, whimsical art.
+As a result, the monotonous and somewhat rundown walls were reborn thanks to vibrant, whimsical art.
 A street art aficionado would recognize many distinguished names and styles.

 Even best of the best could become boring in unlimited quantities.
 Thus, I mention here the pieces I liked most.
 Please, refer to this map for the comprehensive list of all works.

 I sincerely hope this festival tradition would continue and bring even more beauty to Paphos.